-The failure to enlist public sentiment is particularly unfortunate when critical social and environmental issues are at stake.
-Through the years I've observed that an organization's inability to engage the public in a meaningful way usually falls into two catagories; 1) people with a classical PR background and little-or-no understanding of the current technology, or 2) those proficient with the technology but having little or no classical PR experience.
-A combination of the two is unique and given the right circumstances, can greatly change the odds -- and sometimes the world.
+The failure to manage public opinion is particularly unfortunate when critical social or environmental issues or major public policy initiatives are at stake.
+Through the years, I've observed that the failure of most organizations to actively engage the public in a meaningful way usually falls into one of two categories.
+They either engage communications people with a classical PR background and little-or-no understanding of the current technology, or they utilize those who may be proficient with the technology but with little or no classical PR experience.
+A combination of the two is unique and, given the right circumstances, can greatly change the odds; sometimes the world.
+There is of course a third category; when organizations engage communications people with no experience whatsoever -- but that's another story entirely.

-While assemblying the following case studies, I was reminded that without exception, we were always at a great disadvantage financially and still managed to win and this speaks to the efficacy of my communications model.
-I'll be attempting to illustrate some of my routine Best Practices in the following case studies.
-This is a work in progress as I add more background documents and comments to better illustrate how these events all occurred.
+While assembling the following case studies, I was reminded that, without exception, we were always at a great disadvantage financially; outgunned by money and paid staff.
+This speaks to the efficacy of my communications model and I illustrate the "how to" of many of my routine Best Practices below.
+This is a work in progress, a "how-to" book which will ultimately include key background documents, photos and comments to better illuminate how the following events all occurred.
 As you might suspect, none just "happened" all by themselves.

 he following Case Studies were culled from my 25 years work based in the Hawaiian Islands, "the most remote land mass in the world" where over 45 first languages are spoken.
 Suffice to say, the Islands have been a fantastic laboratory for my communications model.